 - ¼ cup (20g) unsweetened cocoa powder (measured like this)

-- ⅝ tsp liqiud stevia, or adjusted to taste
+- ⅝ tsp liquid stevia (or adjusted to taste – and see Notes!)

 - To prepare the cupcakes, preheat the oven to 350°F. Line 12 muffin cups with paper liners, and coat the liners with cooking spray.

 - In a medium bowl, whisk together the butter, egg whites, and salt.
 Whisk in the vanilla extract, liquid stevia, and erythritol.
 Stir in the Greek yogurt.
 Stir in the milk.
-Add the cocoa powder and flour.
-Sprinkle the baking powder and baking soda on top of the cocoa powder and flour.
+Add the cocoa powder and flour, then evenly sprinkle the baking powder and baking soda across the top of the cocoa powder and flour (to prevent clumping).
 Gently stir until just incorporated.

 - Divide the batter between the prepared paper liners.
 Bake at 350°F for 22-25 minutes or until the centers feel firm to the touch and a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 5 minutes before transferring to a wire rack to cool completely.